kenwalsh16/DEProjects/README.md

 **Note:** This is a suggested structure.
 Feel free to adapt it based on your specific project needs.

-### Contributing

-If you'd like to contribute your own data engineering projects, feel free to fork this repository and submit a pull request!

 ### License

 This project is licensed under the MIT License: [https://choosealicense.com/licenses/mit/](https://choosealicense.com/licenses/mit/).
 ![MIT License](https://img.shields.io/badge/License-MIT-yellow.svg)

+## Contributions:

+While I won't actively manage code contributions at this time, I appreciate your interest!
+If you have improvements or additional learning examples you'd like to share, feel free to reach out and we can discuss potential collaboration.

+## Feel free to reach out if you have any questions!